Feeds:

 In the ninth inning, with two outs, Bill White on second base and the Cardinals trailing by three, manager Solly Hemus sent McCarver to make his major-league debut as a pinch-hitter for pitcher Marshall Bridges.

-“So there I was, younger than Musial’s own son, picking up a bat and advancing to the plate,” McCarver said.
+“So there I was, younger than Musial’s own son, picking up a bat and advancing to the plate,” McCarver recalled in his book.
 “As I stepped in to face Don McMahon, a veteran right-handed relief pitcher with a commanding fastball, my knees literally shook with fear.”

 McMahon got two strikes on McCarver.
 Then the teen swung at a curveball and lifted it to right field, where the game-ending catch was made by none other than Hank Aaron.
 Boxscore